M2 Recovery launches world’s first cryptocurrency legal expenses insurance policy

 McGill and Partners signs heads of terms for cutting-edge new office space to cater for continued growth

-McGill and Partners, has signed a heads of agreement with M&G to move into a brand-new office space in the heart of the City and London’s insurance district.
+We have signed a heads of agreement with M&G to move into a brand-new office space in the heart of the City and London’s insurance district.
 40 Leadenhall London, when completed, will be an iconic building at the forefront of sustainable workplaces where every detail has been considered to enhance colleague experiences both professionally and personally.
 Specifically, it will contain a state-of-the-art fitness studio, retailers, public restaurants, a wellness suite, commuter facilities and bike spaces.
 In very close proximity to Lloyd’s and the London market, the office is convenient for clients, colleagues, and carrier partners.

 Steve McGill, Chief Executive Officer at McGill and Partners said: “The move to 40 Leadenhall is hugely exciting for our firm.
 The new building is exceptional, and it will be a great place for our colleagues to work and will help support our significant growth plans going forward.
 Our people are our greatest asset, and we believe it is important that we provide them with world class facilities that enhances our industry leading colleague value proposition and drives teamwork and productivity as we look to deliver exceptional services to our clients.”